-During our early stages of homeschooling I did a lot of reading to learn about approaches, learning styles, and such, to create a vision for what I wanted our homeschool to be like.
-Somewhere along the way I came across “The Animal School.”
-It’s a fable that was originally written in 1940 by George Reavis, the Superintendent of Public Schools in Cincinnati, Ohio.
+During our early stages of homeschooling I did a lot of reading to learn about approaches, learning styles, and such, to create a vision for our homeschool.
+Somewhere along the way I came across “The Animal School,” a fable that was originally written in 1940 by George Reavis, the Superintendent of Public Schools in Cincinnati, Ohio.
 I still remember how I felt when I read it – inspired, energized, and empowered.
-I want to share it here for a new generation of homeschoolers and give you some insight as to how it affected me as a teacher.
-There are many versions out there now, but the one I believe to be the original follows:
+I want to share it here for a new generation of homeschooling parents and give you some insight as to how it affected me as a teacher.
+There are many versions out there now, but this is the one I believe to be the original:

 THE ANIMAL SCHOOL

 Once upon a time the animals decided they must do something heroic to meet the problems of a “new world” so they organized a school.
 They had adopted an activity curriculum consisting of running, climbing, swimming and flying.
 To make it easier to administer the curriculum, all the animals took all the subjects.

 The duck was excellent in swimming.
 In fact, better than his instructor.
 But he made only passing grades in flying and was very poor in running.
 Since he was slow in running, he had to stay after school and also drop swimming in order to practice running.
 This was kept up until his webbed feet were badly worn and he was only average in swimming.
 But average was acceptable in school so nobody worried about that, except the duck.

 The rabbit started at the top of the class in running but had a nervous breakdown because of so much makeup work in swimming.